General Loan Information

 Direct Stafford Loans include the following types of loans:

 - Direct Unsubsidized Loans(“Unsub Loans”) are awarded to student borrowers without regard to need.
-The current unsubsidized interest rate is 6.80%.
+The current unsubsidized interest rate for undergraduate stuents is 4.66% and for graduate students it is 6.21%.
 Interest on an unsubsidized loan accrues while the borrower is in school.
 Borrowers can choose to make quarterly interest-only payments to avoid increasing their loan principle, or defer interest payments until the loan enters repayment.
 Interest is added to the principle of the loan through a process called capitalization; resulting in a higher principle amount.
 Annual and aggregate (total) loan limits for each student are set by grade level and academic progression.
 Repayment begins 6 months after graduation, or when the borrower drops below half time.
 New Direct Loan borrowers must complete a Master Promissory Note (MPN) in order to receive Direct Stafford Loan funds.
 Please visit www.studentloans.gov to complete your MPN, and loan entrance counseling if required.

 For more information or to apply for a Stafford Loans, click here.

 If you have questions about your repayment options and want to see what your monthly payments might look like, click here to link to the Direct Loans repayment plan calculators.